inspire [in-spahyuh r]

 Where it began...

-Since then Kirsty has been running weekly after school sessions for at least 2 hours on multiple days a week each term and week-long programmes during every school holiday plus a series of one-off days on teacher only days and sporadic Saturday mornings.
+Since then Kirsty has been running weekly after school sessions each term and week-long programmes during every school holiday plus a series of one-off days on teacher only days and sporadic weekend sessions.

 What do the sessions involve?